Teradata/product-help/VantageCloudLakeUseCases/content/ComputeClusterManagement/README.md

 ### Introduction

-The following is a summary of how to manage Compute Clusters in Vantage CloudLake with SQL.
+This use case guides you through management of Compute Clusters in VantageCloud Lake with SQL.

 ### Setup

-The following permissions are required for this use case.
+The following permissions are required for this use case:

 ```sql
 GRANT CREATE COMPUTE GROUP TO "${username}";